Intervals

 Domain

-To work with intervals, a given instance of Domain[T] is needed.
-It is provided by default for integral types.
-For other types, a set of factory methods is provided to create a Domain[T] instance:
+To work with intervals, a given instance of Domain[T] is required.
+It is provided by default for integral and date-type types.

 Ordering